O'Nan moonshine and arithmetic: Proof of

 \begin{theorem} There is an infinite-dimensional graded virtual $\ON$-module

 such that we have

 for all $m$.
-Moreover, $W_m$ is an honest $\ON$-module for $m\notin\{7,8,12\}$ (see \Crefrange{mults1}{mults3}). \end{theorem}
+Moreover, $W_m$ is an honest $\ON$-module for $m\notin\{7,8,12,16\}$ (see \Crefrange{mults1}{mults3}). \end{theorem}

 We break down the proof of this theorem into separate pieces.
-Using the Schur orthogonality relations on the irreducible represenations of $\ON$, we construct weight 3/2 mock modular forms whose coefficients are the multiplicities of the irreducible components if and only if $W$ exists.
-Therefore, the proof of \Cref{thm:moon} boils down to proving that these multiplicities are integral and non-negative for $m\not \in \{7, 8, 12\}$.
-In \Cref{firstpart} we establish integrality of these alleged multiplicities, and then in \Cref{secondpart} we establish the claim on non-negativity.
+Using the Schur orthogonality relations on the irreducible representations of $\ON$ we construct weakly holomorphic modular forms of weight 3/2 whose coefficients are the multiplicities of the irreducible components if and only if $W$ exists.
+Then the proof of \Cref{thm:moon} boils down to proving that these multiplicities are integral for all $m$, and non-negative for $m\not \in \{7, 8, 12, 16\}$.
+In \Cref{firstpart} we establish integrality, and in \Cref{secondpart} we establish the claim on non-negativity.